-You pay gross investment income to foreign private foundations that are subject to tax under section 4948(a).
-You pay any foreign person specified federal procurement payments that are subject to subthe Idia under section subject to withholding under section 5000C.
+• You pay gross investment income to foreign private foundations that are subject to tax under section 4948(a).

+• You pay any foreign person specified federal procurement payments that are subject to withholding under section 5000C.

 • You pay an eligible deferred compensation item to a covered expatriate or you are a trustee making a distribution from a nongrantor trust to a covered expatriate under section 877A.